Release Date: January 6, 2026

 A compelling novel about the ravages of a war that tore into the heart of America.

-In the fall of 1968, the deadliest year of the Vietnam war for Americans, Lisa Thompson, a back-to-the-land hippie living at her family’s Vermont farm, is cutting firewood when a stranger shows up to warn her the FBI might be investigating her brother Chris, a Boston anti-war activist who was seriously injured when drafted.
-Chris had reported to an Army base where he refused induction and was taken away unconscious in an ambulance.
+In the fall of 1968, the deadliest year of the Vietnam war for Americans, Lisa Thompson, a back-to-the-land hippie living at her family’s Vermont farm, is cutting firewood when a stranger arrives to warn her the FBI might be investigating her brother Chris, a Boston anti-war activist who was drafted.
+Two weeks later, Chris reports to an Army base where he refuses induction and is taken away unconscious in an ambulance.
 The Army says he accidentally fell.
-Lisa doesn’t believe it and heads to Boston to uncover the truth, but Chris dies before she can find out what happened to him.
-In a quest for justice, Lisa faces two of the most powerful institutions in the world—the Army and the FBI.
-But the Vietnam war and the draft have transformed America into a combat zone where protesters are under attack as enemies of the nation.
-With the help of a civil rights lawyer, a newspaper editor, and a combat veteran, Lisa navigates a labyrinth of lies and murders to confront her brother’s killer, and keep his legacy alive.
+Lisa doesn’t believe it and heads to Boston to uncover the truth, but Chris dies before she can find out what really happened.

 Praise